lucm9/3-Tier-Architecture/README.md

 - Create internet gateway and NAT gateway

 ## SG (Security Group)
-- Create security group for ALB
+- Create security group for ALB - allow http from www
-- Create security group for bastion server
+- Create security group for bastion server - all ssh from your ip only your network should be able to ssh into bastion host
-- Create security group for Web Servers
+- Create security group for Web Servers - Allow ssh from bastion and http from alb
 - Create security group for Rds database (mysql) - Rules should allow web server connection to the database

 ## Provision Ec2 instance